-This degree offers a broad and exciting foundation in the science behind health and medicine, giving you the chance to specialize in areas like molecular biology, immunology, or microbiology in your later years.
-It’s perfect for students driven by a curiosity to understand how the human body works—and inspired to contribute to medical advances.
+This degree gives you a broad and exciting foundation in the science behind health and medicine, with the chance to specialise in areas like molecular biology, immunology, or microbiology in your later years.
+It’s perfect for students driven by curiosity about how the human body works and inspired to contribute to medical advances that make a real-world impact.

 Curriculum Structure